example42/example42.github.io/_posts/2018-06-18-what-you-need-to-know-about-puppet-facts-part-4-trusted_facts.md

 ### Conclusions

-When have seen that trusted facts are *hardcoded* in the Puppet client certificate, that can be set by editing the ```csr_attributes.yaml``` file before launching Puppet the very first time on a node.
+We have seen that trusted facts are *hardcoded* in the Puppet client certificate, that can be set by editing the ```csr_attributes.yaml``` file before launching Puppet the very first time on a node.

 They can't be altered, unless the client ssl certificate is cleaned and regenerated with updated attributes, so we can decide to use them or not according to our use cases.